IvanX8635/github-tutorial/README.md

 Now you have a repo on the IDE and the repo on Github.

+**Now you can add and commit changes which we will discuss below.**

 ---
 ## Workflow & Commands
 Now as you are editing the files and the contents within the repository, you can start to begin to save changes and using the changes later on.
-``git add <file-name>`` will add the files to stage.
+``git add <file-name>`` will add the files that changed to stage.
 The stage is where you store everything you want to save as a commit later on.
 ``git add .`` - adds all of the changes to the stage ``git reset HEAD`` will unstage the changes